appscode/blog/content/post/kubeform-announcement/index.md

 ## Kubeform Enterprise

-In this release, we are announcing the Kubeform Enterprise edition.
-Currently, In the Kubeform community edition, you can do everything the enterprise edition does, but you will be limited to only the `default` namespace.
+In this release, we are announcing the **Kubeform Enterprise** edition.
+Currently, In the **Kubeform community** edition, you can do everything the enterprise edition does, but you will be limited to only the `default` namespace.
 We plan to bring some exciting new features in the enterprise edition that will not be available to the community edition in the future release.
-Please see the "Upcoming Features" section to get an idea of the upcoming features.
+Please see the **Upcoming Features** section to get an idea of the upcoming features.

 ## Support for Equinix Metal

 In this release, we have added support for the [Equinix Metal](http://equinix.com) cloud provider.
+To provision an Equinix Metal Device using Kubeform, Please follow the guide [here](https://kubeform.com/docs/latest/guides/equinixmetal).

 ## Re-designed the Architecture of Kubeform